vuesion/vuesion/docs/tutorials/redirects.md

 ## Programmatic redirects

-The vue-starter also supports triggering a redirect depending on certain conditions, for example you want the user to see the login page if your API responds with "Unauthorized".
+Vuesion also supports triggering a redirect depending on certain conditions, for example you want the user to see the login page if your API responds with "Unauthorized".

 In module Vue files such as `src/app/counter/Counter/Counter.vue` the `prefetch` function gets the router instance passed as an argument.